balmor/TranslationWidget/README.md

 ### Other options

-1. **inputNamePrefix** - it will be added to every input name at the beginning.
+1. **inputNamePrefix** - string that will be added to every input name at the beginning.

 2. **customSelectLabel** - default text for language drop-down menu.
 You can change it if you want to translate plugin for your own language.

 3. **confirmBox** - list of texts and options for confirm box.
-You can change it if you want to translate plugin for your own language.
  + **confirmBox: yesText** - Accept button label
  + **confirmBox: noText** - Cancel button label
  + **confirmBox: infoMessage** - Confirm box message